 Avoiding “Financial Avoidance”

-April is “Financial Literacy Month”.
-It is a good time to highlight an increasingly common occurrence: people avoiding their finances.
-It is so common it even has a term.
-It is called financial avoidance.
-Like a person who hates flying will avoid airplanes, or someone who has a fear of heights won’t visit the Empire State Building, people anxious about their money tend to ignore it.
+When summer rolls around, people like to travel, spend more time outside, and enjoy the nice weather.
+It is also the time of year when a common occurrence becomes even more prevalent: many people tend to ignore their finances.
+It is so common it even has an actual term, “financial avoidance.”
+Like someone who hates flying avoiding airplanes, or someone afraid of heights skipping the Empire State Building tour, people anxious about money tend to avoid thinking about it altogether.
 It is a coping mechanism that comes naturally to humans.
-While we tend to think this avoidance is prevalent for younger people, this is a common trait that all generations share.
-It is the financial equivalent of the ostrich sticking their head in the sand and we all do it.
+While we may think this is more common among younger people, financial avoidance is something all generations struggle with.
+It is the financial equivalent of sticking your head in the sand, and we all do it.
 Why?

-First, spending can often provide a short-term feeling of comfort in times of stress or uncertainty.
-It is not a coincidence that spending exploded while people were stuck at home during the pandemic.
-Everyone was looking to feel a little better.
-Dr. Vaile Wright studies stress and anxiety at the American Psychological Association and explained how spending tends to be more satisfying in the short-term than budgeting, even if we know intuitively it is not the best choice.
-Anyone who has spent time online shopping when they were stressed doesn’t need a doctor to tell them this.
+First, spending can provide a short-term feeling of comfort during times of stress or uncertainty.
+It is not a coincidence that spending exploded while people were stuck at home during the lockdowns of 2020.
+Everyone was looking for ways to feel a little better.
+Dr. Vaile Wright, who studies stress and anxiety at the American Psychological Association, explained how spending tends to feel more satisfying in the short term than budgeting, even if we know intuitively it is not the best choice.
+Anyone who has spent time online shopping while stressed does not need a doctor to explain this.

 Another issue driving avoidance is the financial industry itself.
-The people whose job it is to work with people on their finances aren’t always helping people feel better.
-The focus is often on selling products and can make people trying to improve their situation feel worse.
-Investor Bob Seawright wrote the following: “Many alleged experts in retirement planning are far too willing to offer advice without seeming to recognize the competing interests faced by those hoping to plan well.
-Much of what is called advice is really hectoring about the need to save more and to save more sooner and does not seem to recognize that alternative choices are not necessarily or entirely wrong.”
-It can’t just always be about saving because we are not retirement focused robots.
-We all have different goals, needs, and wants and the “right answer” is different for everyone.
-Telling someone who wants to pay for their children’s education, start a business, or buy a home that they should be saving more for retirement is not helpful.
-It can also just create MORE anxiety.
+The people whose job it is to help others with their finances are not always very good at making people feel better.
+Too often, the focus is on selling products, which can make people trying to improve their situation feel worse.
+Investor Bob Seawright wrote: “Many alleged experts in retirement planning are far too willing to offer advice without seeming to recognize the competing interests faced by those hoping to plan well.”

-Steve Sandusky also puts it incredibly well: “As I think about the nature of retirement planning, it is highly left hemisphere focused.
-It’s all about finding ‘your number,’ developing detailed spreadsheets, determining assumptions for growth rates, tax rates, withdrawal rates, inflation rates, modeling spending patterns during go-go, slow-go, and no-go years, running Monte Carlo simulations until you reach an acceptable probability of success, and adding in some ‘cushion’ just in case.
-“But let’s face reality.
+Steve Sandusky puts it well: “As I think about the nature of retirement planning, it is highly left hemisphere focused.”
+He goes on to describe the endless spreadsheets, assumptions, and calculations involved in planning before concluding with a simple observation: “But let’s face reality.
 Your life cannot be spreadsheeted.”
-That last sentence sums it up well: your life can’t be spreadsheeted.
+That last sentence sums it up perfectly.

-We need to focus on a process that fits the fluid nature of our lives.
-The reason the process of financial planning is more important than the answers it gives you is because the answers are always changing.
-Life happens- job changes, babies, marriage, divorce, retirement.
-These are all times in life when what is important will shift, and a good process allows the plan to change accordingly.
-There is no magic formula because every single situation is unique.
-Financial planning is as much an art as it is a science.
-The financial industry has to get better at acknowledging this.
+We need a process that fits the fluid nature of life.
+The reason financial planning is more important than the specific answers it gives is because the answers are always changing.
+Life happens: job changes, children, marriage, divorce, retirement.
+These are all moments when priorities shift, and a good process allows the plan to evolve with them.
+There is no magic formula because every situation is unique.
+Financial planning is as much an art as it is a science, and the industry needs to get better at acknowledging that.

-It does not matter if you are 22 or 82, just getting started with a process can go a long way.
-Rubin Miller explains- “Like fitness or dieting, just starting is hard.
+Whether you are 22 or 82, simply getting started with a process can go a long way.
+Rubin Miller explains it well: “Like fitness or dieting, just starting is hard.
 But unlike fitness or dieting, you only need to address this once.
 You don’t need to keep showing up — you’re creating a system, not a schedule.”
-Designing a system is important because it automates things for your current situation.
-Think of it like budgeting in reverse- if you fund each of your priorities appropriately without having to think about it, it allows you to spend more freely and avoid the anxiety that comes with avoidance and a lack of clarity.
-As your life changes, so will those priorities.

-Financial planning at its core comes down to designing a process that fits your life rather than a math equation in a spreadsheet you need to follow.
-As the Director of The Design Lab at the University of California Don Nelson once said: “Good design is actually a lot harder to notice than poor design, in part because good designs fit our needs so well that the design is invisible.”
+At its core, financial planning is about designing a process that fits your life, not forcing your life to fit a spreadsheet.
+As Don Norman once said: “Good design is actually a lot harder to notice than poor design, in part because good designs fit our needs so well that the design is invisible.”

 Citations: